 - (a) provision of services relating to:

 - (i) preparation of tax forms,

 - (ii) payroll tax,

 - (iii) customs duties,

-- (iv) public support measures,
+- (iv) [...] identification of public subsidies and tax incentives, which could be taken or applied to support investment, employment, research and development, creation of new business units in poorly developed areas, an implementation of the relevant measures,

-- (v) support regarding tax inspections and inquiries by tax authorities unless support in respect of such inspections and enquiries is required by law;
+- support regarding tax inspections and inquiries by tax authorities unless support in respect of such inspections and enquiries is required by law;

 - (b) calculation of direct and indirect tax and deferred tax;

 - (c) provision of tax advice where the effectiveness of the advice depends on a particular accounting treatment or presentation in the financial statements;

-(a) process of the audited entity including:
+- (d) services related with playing any part in the management or decision-making process of the audited entity including:

-(i) working capital management,
+- (i) working capital management,

-(ii) providing financial information [],
+- (ii) providing financial information,

-(iii) business process optimization,
+- (iii) business process optimization,

-(iv) cash management,
+- (iv) cash management,

-(v) transfer pricing,
+- (v) transfer pricing,

-(vi) creating supply chain efficiency and
+- (vi) creating supply chain efficiency and

-(vii) payroll services.
+- (vii) payroll services.

-[]

-(e) bookkeeping and preparing accounting records and financial statements;
+- (e) bookkeeping and preparing accounting records and financial statements;

-(f) []
+- (f) [deleted]

-(g) designing and implementing internal control or [] risk management procedures related to the preparation and/or control of financial information for inclusion in the

-financial statements or [] financial information technology systems; []
+- (g) designing and implementing internal control or risk management procedures related to the preparation and/or control of financial information for inclusion in the financial statements or financial information technology systems;

-(h) valuation services, including valuations performed in connection with actuarial services

-or litigation support services; []
+- (h) valuation services, including valuations performed in connection with actuarial services or litigation support services;

-(i) legal services, with respect to:
+- (i) legal services, with respect to:

-(i) the provision of general counsel,
+- (i) the provision of general counsel,

-(ii) negotiating on behalf on the audit client, or
+- (ii) negotiating on behalf on the audit client, or

-(iii) acting in an advocacy role in the resolution of litigation; []
+- (iii) acting in an advocacy role in the resolution of litigation;

-[]